satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 `sudo apt install libexpat1-dev`

 ************************************************
-###Installing linuxcnc-ethercat with bash script
+### Installing linuxcnc-ethercat with bash script
 ************************************************
 To run the bash script you need to decide which config of RMDCNC you wish to use ethercat with.
-The You will need to pass that folder location as an argument when you run the script.
+You will need to pass that folder location as an argument when you run the script.
 `~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr` is an example path.

 If you're using the above path, then you run the shell script, it should look like the following:
 `./installscript.sh "~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr"`
 There are two files you will need to modify
 1. the ethercat-conf.xml file
 2. your hal file